(1848 - 1890)

 Victorian Scottish artist; born 18th November 1848 at Tochieneal, near Cullen in Banffshire, Scotland; died 1st April 1890 at Castle Park, Huntly in Aberdeenshire

 George Wilson has been described as being the last of the lost and forgotten Pre-Raphaelites.
-But, more accurately, he was simply a strictly adherent follower of the Pre-Raphaelite ethos and principles, long after these had been abandoned by most 'followers' for more commercial interests.
+But, more accurately, he was simply a strictly adherent follower of the Pre-Raphaelite ethos and principles, long after these had been abandoned by most 'followers' for more commercial values.
 He was never, of course, a member of the original Pre-Raphaelite Brotherhood (P.R.B.); indeed he was only born at the end of the same year in which the P.R.B. was first founded.
 And in fact, although he largely pursued the Pre-Raphaelite philosophy throughout his short life, that is about as far as his very differing persona would ever have permitted any such attachment to go.

-Whilst presumably admiring the original Pre-Raphaelites - around whose circles he certainly migrated - unquestionably Wilson could never have been found within one of their cliques, nor could he ever have capitalised on any consequent success.
+Whilst presumably admiring the original Pre-Raphaelites - around whose circles he certainly moved - unquestionably Wilson could never have been found within one of their cliques, nor could he ever have capitalised on any consequent success.
 Throughout his career, he shunned all publicity, and he exhibited only very infrequently - just twice at the Royal Academy and a handful of times spread mainly between the Grosvenor, the Dudley, Liverpool's Walker, the RGI and the RI.
 Similarly, only very occasionally did he sell his works - mainly to friends and a few rare patrons, and, frustratingly, he never, ever, considered signing his paintings.